Compressible fluids and active potentials: Introduction

 Let $k\ge 3$ be an integer and let $\rho_0$ and $u_0$ belong to $H^k(\T)$ such that $\rho_0(x)>0$ for all $x\in \T$.
 Assume further that

 Then there exists a unique global solution $(\rho, u)$ to \eqref{eq:mass}-\eqref{eq:initv} such that

-for all $T>0$, and $\rho(x, t)>0$ for all $(x, t)\in \T\times \Rr^+$. \end{theo} This result applies to the viscous shallow water equations \eqref{sww:h}-\eqref{sww:v}, giving an alternative proof to that of \cite{H14} in which only $H^1$ regularity is propagated.
+for all $T>0$, and $\rho(x, t)>0$ for all $(x, t)\in \T\times \Rr^+$. \end{theo} This result applies to the viscous shallow water equations \eqref{sww:h}-\eqref{sww:v}, giving an alternative proof to that of \cite{H14}.
+Let us note that \cite{H14} assumes only $H^1$ regularity of initial data.
 Moreover, Theorem \ref{theo:global} allows for more singular density dependence of the viscosity than in \cite{MV06}, which considers the case of $\alpha<\mez$ and $\gamma>1$.
 In two dimensions, global stability of constant solutions to shallow water equations was proved in \cite{Sundbye1996, Sundbye1998,Kloeden1985}.